GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 For individuals with a family history of HTAD:

 Transthoracic echocardiography (TTE) is the primary imaging tool for screening of family members.
-CT or MRI at initial evaluation are also recommended to exclude the presence of aneurysms at areas poorly visualized by TTE.
+CT or MRI at initial evaluation would also be recommended to exclude the presence of aneurysms if visualization of a region poorly visualized by TTE is indicated.
 Family history (e.g. aneurysm outside thoracic aorta, intracranial aneurysm) may guide additional screening recommendations.

 When a disease-causing variant is identified in a family member with TAA, at-risk relatives can be offered predictive genetic testing.
 The question of when to test children will depend on the specific gene.